yang7656/java-project/README.md

 # java-project
-Update to see AWS CodeBuild builds automatically.
+Update this file to see AWS CodeBuild builds automatically.
-SEIS615-03 Fall 2021 Hello CodeBuild